open-company/open-company-storage/README.md

 To configure Ziggeo to use the ngrok tunnel, go to the ziggeo web app at [https://ziggeo.com/](https://ziggeo.com/) and log in.

 On the left nav bar there is a 'Manage' option.
 Click that and then choose the 'Webhooks' item in the middle of the page.
-Add your ngrok URL and choose 'JSON encoding' for the template option.
+Add your ngrok URL appended with `/ziggeo/videos` (e.g. `https://da0d29b0.ngrok.io/ziggeo/videos`) and choose 'JSON encoding' for the template option.

 Set the `project.clj` or environment variables for the Ziggeo API token and key (see below).